The 20 Best Benign Familial Neonatal Seizures Doctors Near Me

 Languages Spoken:

-Edward Cooper is a Neurologist in Houston, Texas.
+Edward Cooper is a Neurologist practicing medicine in Houston, Texas.
 Dr. Cooper is rated as an Elite provider by MediFind in the treatment of Benign Familial Neonatal Seizures.
-His top areas of expertise are Benign Familial Neonatal Seizures, Epilepsy, West Syndrome, and Epilepsy in Children.
-Dr. Cooper is currently accepting new patients.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Benign Familial Neonatal Seizures, Epilepsy, West Syndrome, and Seizures.

 Elite in Benign Familial Neonatal Seizures